iai-callgrind/iai-callgrind/README.md

 ### License

-Iai-Callgrind is like Iai dual licensed under the Apache 2.0 license and the MIT license.
+Iai-Callgrind is like Iai dual licensed under the Apache 2.0 license and the MIT license at your option.

 [`library documentation`]: https://docs.rs/iai-callgrind/0.6.2/iai_callgrind/
 [`docs`]: https://docs.rs/iai-callgrind/0.6.2/iai_callgrind/